rafimaliki/rafimaliki/README.md

 # Hi, I'm Ahmad Rafi Maliki 👋

-Currently 3rd semester student of Teknik Informatika at Institut Teknologi Bandung
+Currently 3rd semester student of Teknik Informatika at Institut Teknologi Bandung and a part of lab asisstant at Praktikum Pengenalan Komputasi ITB.

 ## 🧾 Project